jochenalt/Ondine/docs/Drive.md

 <img  height="300px" src="../images/beltdrive/Beltdrive3.png" >

 In the beginning, the timing belts touched the verge of the pinions, until I gave the pinion's teeth a round profile that centred the timing belt in the middle of the teeth.
-In order to not have suport remains of a 3D-printed pinion, I cut it half, and glued it after printing, which can be seen on the original parts:
+In order to not have suport remains of a 3D-printed pinion, I cut it half, and glued it after printing, which can be seen  on the original parts (the fine line in the middle of the pinion)

 <img  height="200px" src="../images/beltdrive/IMG_20181013_110952.jpg" >
 <img  height="200px" src="../images/beltdrive/IMG_20181013_111134.jpg" >